lukashala/react-simply/README.md

-# react-simply
+# React Simply

-Tools for simple React development
+Tools for simple and effective React developement.

+Let's make our life easier and fight [Web Developer's Fatigue](https://medium.com/simply/web-developers-fatigue-90e0e6d40dd5).

+## Content

+Contains only [state](/tools/state) package at the moment.

+**Other usefull packages and tools will follow soon!**

+## Stay in touch

+Follow my blog at [medium.com/simply](https://medium.com/simply).